Magic Formula Investing: Does Greenblatt's Method Work?

 If you want to test the magic formula with real money, here is a practical approach:

 Screen for eligible companies.
 Use a screening tool that lets you rank by earnings yield and return on capital.
-Filter out financials and utilities (as Greenblatt recommends) and focus on companies with a market capitalisation above 50 million pounds to avoid illiquid micro-caps.
+Filter out financials and utilities (as Greenblatt recommends) and focus on companies with a market capitalisation above £50 million to avoid illiquid micro-caps.

 Hold in a tax-efficient wrapper.
 Since the formula requires annual rebalancing, the resulting capital gains could be significant.
-Holding your magic formula portfolio inside an ISA eliminates capital gains tax entirely.
+Holding your magic formula portfolio inside an ISA eliminates capital gains tax entirely - you can add up to £20,000 across your ISAs in the 2026/27 tax year.
 A SIPP works too, though you will not be able to access the funds until age 57 (rising from 55 under current rules).

 Expect to underperform for stretches.
 The formula's edge comes from mean reversion - cheap, high-quality companies eventually get re-rated by the market.
 But "eventually" can mean two or three years of lagging behind an index fund.
 If you cannot tolerate that, a passive approach with low-cost index funds is a better fit.